WillemBonnaffe/NODEBNGM/manuscripts/manuscript/figures/scripts/cmdline_HL/README.md

 Fit neural ordinary differential equations (NODE) by Bayesian neural gradient matching (BNGM) to nonparametrically infer ecological interactions between the variables in the time series.

-The data time series consists of 90 years of pelt counts of hare and lynx in the Hudson bay area.
-We used the dataset from our previous study (Bonnaffe et al. 2021).

-The outcome of the approach is nonparametrci estimates of the per-capita growth rate of lynx and hare, as well as mutual effects and contributions to the dynamics of these two species.

-Bonnaffé, W., Sheldon, B.C. and Coulson, T., 2021.
-Neural ordinary differential equations for ecological and evolutionary time‐series analysis.
-Methods in Ecology and Evolution, 12(7), pp.1301-1315.

 ### Framework inputs:
 * time series of population densities (strictly positive)
 * parameters of the observation (interpolation) and process model (NODE)